Intercepting Hail Hydra: Real-Time Detection of Algorithmically Generated Domains: Classification Experiments

+The outcomes of the multiclass classification are depicted in \autoref{tab:multi_stats}.
+Even though in some cases Phoenix and DeepDGA showed better performance (e.g., for \texttt{Padcrypt}, \texttt{Qadars}, and \texttt{Symmi}), our method outperformed the rest, both in accuracy and recall, followed by the method proposed in~\cite{ALAEIYAN2020}.
+Furthermore, we observed that there were relatively small differences for most families, and for the most part all methods reported high accuracy for similar families.
+In some cases, the reported performance metrics were equal to zero, which is related to the lack of samples.
+The latter means that the classifier could not be properly trained.

-We can observe in \autoref{tab:parameters} that feature relevance in the multiclass setting differs substantially from the reported in the binary classification.
-In other words, the relevance of the features will be different according to the the particularities of the collected samples, highlighting the importance of using the same dataset to avoid biased comparisons across different approaches.
+We can observe in \autoref{tab:feature_w} of Appendix that feature relevance in the multiclass setting differs substantially from the reported in the binary classification.
+In other words, the relevance of the features will be different according to the particularities of the collected samples, highlighting the importance of using the same dataset to avoid biased comparisons across different approaches.
 In the particular case of the dataset selected to perform the multiclass classification, the features $L-LEN$, $E-Dom$, $L-DIG$, $R-WD-LEN$, and $R-WDS-LEN$ were the most relevant.
-The latter means that the length (e.g. specific families only create AGDs of fixed length), the number of digits, the meaningful words in the SLD, and the entropy of the SLD enabled to predict which specific family created a given AGD, with high precision. \endgroup
+The latter means that the length (i.e., specific families create only AGDs of fixed length), the number of digits, the meaningful words in the SLD, and the entropy of the SLD enabled to predict which specific family created a given AGD, with a high precision. \endgroup